Varshith667/Smart-Home-Automation-System-Using-ESP32-Blynk-IoT/README.md

-# 🏠 Smart Home Security System
+# 🏠 Smart Home Automation System Using ESP32 & Blynk IoT
 ### ESP32 + Blynk IoT | Wokwi Simulator

 A real-time IoT-based home security system that monitors gas leakage, fire, motion, and temperature/humidity using an ESP32 microcontroller.
 Alerts and sensor data are sent to the **Blynk IoT app** on your phone.